 The most classic choice for exterior house trim is wood.
-Solid wood as well as composite options are available.
+Solid wood, as well as composite options, are available.
 Many homeowners prefer wood trim because of its natural look and feel but quality wood products are becoming scarcer, and therefore more expensive.

 In addition, wood is prone to rot and insects, which means repair and replacement are more necessary than with other trim options.

 Polymer trim is manufactured by injecting a polypropylene resin into pre-formed molds of various sizes.
-On the plus side, polymer siding is easy to work with and easy to paint, which can save you time.
+On the plus side, polymer trim is easy to work with and easy to paint, which can save you time.
 However, it can be very costly to purchase and not suitable for areas with dramatic temperature changes due to its tendency to expand and contract.